Skip to content

 TAXII 2.1 (preferred)

 Standard protocol supported by OpenCTI, MISP, Cortex XSOAR, and most TIPs.
-No authentication required; rate-limited to prevent abuse.
+Requires authenticated Enterprise access for full TAXII collection support.

 OpenCTI natively supports TAXII 2.1 and STIX 2.1, making it the easiest integration path for vspam.org feeds.